J888/info-site-v2/README.md

 - Add "Back to top" button on articles.
 Useful if article is long.
 - Make the background color of the navbar a config item.
 - Admin
-  - break it out into components
   - image upload:
-    - show success/fail status of upload
     - compress photos before upload
-    - make list of photos look better.
-    - add delete button for items in list of photos
   - Make article list searchable/filterable by title on admin page.

 # ENV VARS